|Year of Entry||2018|

 At the undergraduate level, our programmes include the BA in Linguistics and Language Applications and the BA in Translation and Interpretation.
 The Department also offers minors in Linguistics and Language Applications; and Translation.

-At the postgraduate level, the Department offers a non-government funded MA programme in Language Studies (with streams in General Linguistics; Language Studies and Applications; and Translation and Interpretation).
+At the postgraduate level, the Department offers a non-government funded MA programme in Language Studies (with streams in General Linguistics; Corpus and Empirical Linguistics; Pedagogical Linguistics; and Translation and Interpretation).

 In addition to the taught programmes mentioned above, the Department also offers research degree studies towards MPhil and PhD degrees in the core research areas of the Department.